ayush2342/CN-Java_Aug-20G-B/README.md

 -Login/Sign Up page (Page to register new user)
 -Teams Page (List of people who contibuted or build this page) -Individual profile pages (Profile page)

+# This is Ayush's File
+All code of this file is done by Ayush